Families of Berkovich spaces: The flat, (locally) finite morphisms

-{\em Proof.} It follows straightforwardly from the fact (due to properness of~$Y\to X$) that for any neighborhood~$V$ of~$\{y_1,\ldots,y_r\}$, there exist an affinoid neighborhood~$U$ of~$x$ in~$X$ whose pre-image is included in~$V$ and is a {\em disjoint} union~$\coprod V_i$, where~$V_i$ is for every~$i$ an affinoid neighborhood of~$y_i$ in~$Y$.~$\Box$

-\deux{qfiniteflat} {\bf Proposition.} {\em Let~$Y\to X$ be a morphism between good~$k$-analytic spaces and let~$y$ be a point of~$Y$ at which this morphism is finite; let~$x$ be the image of~$y$ on~$X$.
-Let~$\sch F$ be a coherent sheaf on~$Y$.
+\begin{prop} Let~$Y\to X$ be a morphism between good~$k$-analytic spaces and let~$y$ be a point of~$Y$ at which this morphism is finite; let~$x$ be the image of~$y$ on~$X$.
+Let~$\mathscr F$ be a coherent sheaf on~$Y$.
 The following are equivalent: